parlab-tuwien/pSTL-Bench-ICPP24-ADAE/README.md

 - The full set of experiments takes around 6 hours to complete.

-- pSTL-Bench uses the Google Benchmark library to execute the benchmarks.
+- [pSTL-Bench](https://github.com/parlab-tuwien/pSTL-Bench) uses the Google Benchmark library to execute the benchmarks.
 This library has an option `--benchmark_min_time` that can be used to increase the minimum time each benchmark is executed.
 Despite that the experiments in the paper use a minimum time of 5 seconds, these scripts use a minimum time of 1 second to reduce the time needed to complete the experiments.
 You use the environment variable `PSTL_MIN_TIME` to change this value (e.g. `PSTL_MIN_TIME=5s` or `PSTL_MIN_TIME=100x`). **Important**: The higher the value, the longer the experiments will take to complete.

+- **Important**: The scripts in this repository are designed to be executed in the Chamaleon Cloud environment.
+If you want to execute them in a different environment, you might need to adapt them to your specific setup.

+- **Important**: The scripts are intended to be used with the version [v1.0 of pSTL-Bench](https://github.com/parlab-tuwien/pSTL-Bench/releases/tag/v1.0).
+Make sure to use this version to reproduce the results.